Boose77/resume_skills/README.md

   * Approachable
   * Social
   * Helpful
-* Daily team huddle meeting for team to discuss current day workload.
+* Daily team huddle meeting to quickly allow team to discuss their focus for the day.
 * Weekly team meeting to discuss all items at a high level and any other events that need discussed.
 * Check in with team through out the day to make sure there are no questions unanwsered or if they need assistance.

 ### *Troubleshooting* -

 ### *Printers* -

 ### *Inventory Management* -

 ### *Documentation* -